Xikai-Yang/Intro-to-AI-2020/homework1/README.md

 /result: This folder is empty, but it actually stores the results obtained from the training corpus including content.txt / single_word_db.txt / double_word_db.txt / triple_word_db.txt / word_count.txt.
 And as I said above, you can download them from my Tsinghua cloud share.

-/test: The test folder is used to store the test set provided from the professor and the prediction output of our trained model on the test set, in which output_2gram is the output of the 2-gram model, and output_3gram is the output of the <br>3-gram<br> model
+/test: The test folder is used to store the test set provided from the professor and the prediction output of our trained model on the test set, in which output_2gram is the output of the **2-gram model**, and output_3gram is the output of the **3-gram** model